ntnhut/LeetSolve/docs/source/Binary_Search/378_Kth_Smallest_Element_in_a_Sorted_Matrix_int.md

    - The binary search continues until `left` is greater than `right`, at which point it has found the kth smallest element.
    - It returns `left` as the `k`-th smallest element.

-The binary search in the `kthSmallest` function efficiently narrows down the search range based on the count of elements less than or equal to the mid-point value.
+The binary search in the `kthSmallest` function efficiently narrows the search range based on the count of elements less than or equal to the mid-point value.
 This is a highly efficient approach for large matrices.

 ### Complexity